Solving Elliptic Optimal Control Problems via Neural Networks and Optimality System: Solving elliptic optimal control using DNNs

 \subsection{Optimal control for semilinear problems}

-C-PINN applies also to more complex optimal control problems.
+The proposed OSNN applies also to more complex problems and is fairly flexible with the governing PDEs.
 We illustrate this with semilinear elliptic problems, one popular model class in PDE optimal control.
 Consider the following optimal control problem

 subject to the following semilinear elliptic PDE constraint